Previous Light:

 The worst wreck recorded near Highland Light occurred in 1849, when the British vessel, Josephus sank in a violent storm, 14 crew members perished, and two local men perished in efforts to rescue the crew of the wreck.
 Keeper Hamilton and a companion found two men washed ashore from the wreck barely alive and helped them regain their strength at the lighthouse.
 One of the crew members, John Jasper, became a captain of an ocean liner and would always dip the flag as a signal of respect every time he passed he lighthouse.

-For more details about this historic event, select the link "Wreck of the Josephus" at the top of the page to view my blog in Lighthouse Stories.
+For more details about either this historic event, or of the story of the strange collision between the two largest sailing ships mentioned below, select the appropriate link at the top of the page to be directed to my Lighthouse Stories Blog.

 A high volume of vessels would pass by the lighthouse, which needed to be logged in daily, as one of the many duties of a lighthouse Keeper.
 Keeper Hamilton counted over 1,200 vessels passing his station during an 11-day period in 1853.
 To accommodate the high volume of traffic, by 1857, a first order Fresnel lens was installed, the strongest and most powerful type of lens.
 The lens stood 12 feet high, had a diameter of 9 feet, weighed 2000 pounds, and floated on a bed of mercury.
 One oil lamp burning inside this huge crystal could reach the horizon, 25 miles away.
 An even larger lens was installed in 1901.